jsaurabh1906/React-Short-Projects/README.md

 - Edit button to edit the note.
 - Delete button to delete the note.
 - Responsive UI with tailwind css.

+### 13. Notes App with Redux Toolkit and Appwrite as backend Database

+**Location:** `src/Projects/NotesAppWithRTK/`

+A notes app built using React with tailwind css and Redux Toolkit.
+All the base features of Notes App are implemented along with Redux Toolkit for state management and Appwrite as backend database for storing notes.

+### 14. Weather App

+**Location:** `src/Projects/WeatherApp/WeatherApp.jsx`

+A weather app built using React with tailwind css.
+Features include:

+- Input Search field for city name.
+- Display of weather data including temperature, humidity, wind speed, and weather icon and much more.
+- Responsive UI with tailwind css.
+- Weather data is fetched from OpenWeatherMap API.
+- Error handling.
+- Forecast data is displayed for 5 days.

+### 16. Age Calculator

+**Location:** `src/Projects/AgeCalculator/AgeCalculator.jsx`

+A simple age calculator built using React with tailwind css.
+Features include:

+- Input fields for date of birth.
+- Display of age in years, months, and days.
+- Responsive UI with tailwind css.
+- Error handling for invalid date input.
+- Age is calculated based on the current date.